geekyorion/devSocialMedia/README.md

 ## scripts
 1. ``` npm run dev```: will start both of the server (express app and react app) in a single terminal
-2. To install the dependencies, for the two scripts:
+2. To install the dependencies, use following scripts:
     - ```npm run server-install```: will install node_modules in the server (express app)
     - ```npm run client-install```: will install node_modules in react (client) app
 3. to start react app or express app from this script separately, use following commands: